Message from the Vice President

 The ring represents so much more than just the visual symbolism.
 It celebrates goal achievement.
 It honors the dream that made LCU what it is today.
 Finally, it reminds us of the sacrifices of so many to make an LCU education possible.

 At the beginning of each semester, Alumni Relations will host "Ring Days", in which representatives of Balfour, the ring manufacturer, will be available to answer questions about the LCU ring and take orders from qualified students.
-The balance from each student's ring savings account reduces the total price of the ring selected by each student.
 Those students who purchase a ring during Ring Days will be invited to participate in the Ring Ceremony.
 Friends, family, and alumni are encouraged and welcome to attend the ceremony.

 The LCU Medical Clinic is an outpatient clinic with a full-time physician, a registered nurse, and an administrative assistant.
 The clinic is located on the second floor of the Mabee Student Life Building (SUB).
 Treatment is available for acute illnesses and minor injuries, and maintenance therapy is available for certain chronic health conditions.
 All current LCU students who have paid the required health services fee (per semester) are eligible to utilize these services.
 There is a $10 charge to see the physician, and there may be additional small fees for procedures, supplies, or medications.
 The nurse may be seen free of charge.
 Students have the option of billing any clinic fees to their student account (only allowed during the first few weeks of each semester, before student accounts are due).
 Payments with cash, check or credit/debit card are always accepted.
 The clinic does not accept insurance.